wpmetabox/docsv2/docs/tutorials/get-posts-by-custom-fields.md

 ```
 :::info

-justread is the theme I’m using (you can download this free WordPress theme here).
+justread is the theme I’m using (you can download this free WordPress theme [here](https://wordpress.org/themes/justread/).

 :::

-### Step 2: Create the query for search
+### 2. Creating the query for search

 Next, you have to edit the query to search for posts by custom field values.
 To do it, add the following code to the `functions.php` file:
 ```php